GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 #### **1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.**
 Met through modular code structure, clear documentation, and organized folders to support team understanding.

 In my Capstone, I structured the project into separate model, controller, and view files to clearly organize each function.
-I used descriptive naming conventions and inline comments so any collaborator could pick up where I left off without guessing the purpose of a file or function.
+I used descriptive naming conventions and inline comments so any collaborator could quickly understand the purpose of each file or function without confusion.
 My README and enhancement documentation explain setup and usage in plain terms so that even someone new to the project could get it running.
 I also kept my file organization consistent so everything has a logical place, which makes it easier for others to troubleshoot, extend, or adapt the code later.

 ---